dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 Within these variables we also have so called 'oridnal variables'.
 We can use the Z-score calculation on these ordinal varibles.
 However, we will have to the trim the rest of the categoricals manually.

-After the outliers are removed, the resultant scatterplot shows better distiction among classes for the categorical variables.
+After the outliers are removed, the resultant scatterplot shows better distiction among classes for each of the categorical variables.

 ![Categorical Variables_2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Categorical_Variables_2.png)